paul-eff/jNBT/README.md

 And those that are around haven't been updated in a while.
 With this library I want to provide an up to date and efficient (and also overengineered) way to interact with NBT files.

-This NBT library will in the near future be the base of my Anvil library (WIP) and the [MinecraftOfflineOnlineConverter](https://github.com/paul-eff/MinecraftOfflineOnlineConverter).
+This NBT library is part of [jMCX](https://github.com/paul-eff/jMCX) and the [MinecraftOfflineOnlineConverter](https://github.com/paul-eff/MinecraftOfflineOnlineConverter).

 ### Supports
 - All tags present in the current [NBT specification](https://minecraft.wiki/w/NBT_format)